comcode-org/binmat_rules/README.md

 ### The Turn Cycle
 The defender and attacker alternate turns, with defender starting first.
 On your turn, you may perform one action or pass.
+Under the competitive rules with a turn timer, if you do not complete your turn within 5 seconds, you automatically pass your turn with no further penalty.

 The actions available are:
 - Draw a card.
 [Drawing a Card](#drawing-a-card)